mdelorme/cg_referee/README.md

 The referee is written in Python.
 It should work on any machine having Python 2.5+ but has been only tested on Linux.

 **Important note** : This is a work in progress.
-For the moment, the referee system only works with asynchronous games (The Great Escape, Tron, etc.).
-It can be used for the synchronous games but will require some tricks to function correctly.
+Some features are missing.
+For instance, it is not possible to test position swapping in games yet.

 ## Todo list for the next versions :

-* Setting a parameter to discriminate between sync and async games (sync : when all the bots get the info of the beginning of the turn and evolve at the same time (e.g. Fantastic Bits, Coders Strike Back); async is the other mode (TGE, Tron).
 * Adding a parameter to swap the positions of a run.
 This will be necessarily mixed with the inputs of the game binary.
 * Checking the time of response of the bots to kill them if they are too long to respond.